 Amex Centurion Lounge Opens at Houston’s George Bush Intercontinental Airport (IAH)

-Just over two years ago, American Express (Amex) launched their Centurion Lounge concept as an answer to airlines cutting back lounge access to their top tier American Express Platinum cardholders.
+Just over two years ago, American Express (Amex) launched its Centurion Lounge concept as an answer to airlines cutting back lounge access to their top tier American Express Platinum cardholders.
 Since then, Amex has built a reputation for having the best airport lounges in the United States.

 If you have been to a Centurion lounge, you are familiar with the incredible benefits they provide to make your airport experience better.
-Some of these include free food and drinks from local chefs & mixologists, shower suites, high-speed internet, complimentary spas, large flat screen TVs and conference space to name a few.
+Some of these include free food and drinks from local chefs & mixologists, shower suites, high-speed internet, complimentary spas, large flat-screen TVs and conference space to name a few.
 Back on June 24th, American Express announced the opening of their seventh Centurion Lounge at Houston’s George Bush Intercontinental Airport (IAH) located in Terminal D.

 What Amenities are available at the new lounge at Houston’s IAH Airport?

-Travelers passing through the new Houston IAH Centurion Lounge will be able to enjoy complimentary cuisine designed by James Beard Award-winning chef Justin Yu, chef and owner of acclaimed Houston restaurant Oxheart.
+Travelers passing through the new Houston IAH Centurion Lounge will be able to enjoy complimentary cuisine designed by James Beard Award-winning chef Justin Yu, chef, and owner of acclaimed Houston restaurant Oxheart.
 They will also be able to enjoy cocktails developed by one of the nation’s top mixologists, Jim Meehan, a large selection of beers and handpicked wines by renowned wine authority Anthony Giglio.

 Outside of the incredible food and drinks included for free in your visit to the IAH Centurion Lounge, visitors will also be able to enjoy the following amenities: